 4. You Aren’t Attached to Your Bike Share Bike

-I admire intrepid commuters who ride their own bikes to the bus or train, hook it to the front of the transit vehicle, and then cycle from the stop to their destination.
+I admire intrepid commuters who ride their own bikes to the bus or train, hook it to the front of the transit vehicle, and then cycle from the stop to their destination – even in the hottest and coldest weather imaginable.
 No matter how user-friendly the bus’s bike racks or how spacious the train’s cabins, it’s still an awkward and time-consuming process.
 And, when you get to your workplace, you probably need a lock to make sure your bike is still there at the end of the day.
 By contrast, bike share programs often have hubs near major transit stops, making it easy to bike to your stop, leave the bike behind, and get on the vehicle unimpeded.

 5. Great Option for Occasional Bikers

 Bikesharing isn’t the ideal commuting arrangement for everyone, but it’s hard to argue that it’s not useful for occasional riders.
 It’s an especially powerful proposition for people who don’t own their own bikes, but do enjoy pedaling around on nice days.

 Bikesharing is also a solid alternative to a car – if you want to visit a park or landmark on a pleasant weekend day, you can hop on a bike and get there in less time than it would take to walk, and with more freedom than you’d get in a car or bus.

 And bikes can go farther than gas-powered vehicles into parks and other interesting places, such as cramped historic areas where parking is difficult or impossible.
 This is a key advantage if you’re a fair weather biker: someone who hops on two wheels to sightsee on a few really nice weekend days per year.